 Public consultation on preparation of draft EMF and Resettlement Policy Framework (RPF) was conducted by the MOH on November 05, 2015 in Phnom Penh with the objectives to communicate with key stakeholders the preparation of draft EMF and RPF as well as to receive comments/suggestion for improvement.
 A summary of draft project description, project safeguards documents including the content of draft EMF and RPF were provided.
 Key relevant suggestions on projects environmental management aspects received during the discussions included the need for the project investments on infrastructure to consider integration of necessary utilities e.g. water supply, health care waste management etc., emergency exit and fire truck access, measures to minimize impacts to patients during construction and measures to prevent impact to nearby residents during operation phase.
 The EMF and RPF have been revised to reflect suggestions received during consultations.
-The final EMF were disclosed at MoH website, the Bank InfoShop in April 2016.
-The EMF which contains generic Environmental Management Plan and Environmental Code of Practices, Health Care Waste Management Plan and Pest Management Plan that remain pertinent for the AF activities will be re-disclosed on the MOH's website and World Bank's website prior to the AF appraisal.
+The EMF will be disclosed at MoH website, the Bank InfoShop, to all NGOs engaged with MOH through MEDICAM, to contractors and consultants who engage with construction and rehabilitation of health facilities financed by H-EQIP, and to the civil work supervision firms.

-ANNEX 1: ENVIRONEMENTAL SAFEGUARDS SCREENING CHECKLIST FORM-CAMBODIA H-EQIP
+1. ANNEX 1: ENVIRONEMENTAL SAFEGUARDS SCREENING CHECKLIST FORM-CAMBODIA H-EQUIP

-osed Activity:
+Proposed Activity:

-Brief f Description:
+Brief Description:

--

-oca tion:
+Location:

-::::: d out by: •••••
+Filled out by:

-)rga nnization:

-)ate :

-Atta chments:

-.
-Su bproject Screening:
+Organization:

+Date:

+Attachments:

+•

+I. Subproject Screening:

-the subproject been screened against the list of ineligible activities?
-If yes, proceed. project using question 1-3 in the below table.
-If no, scree en the
+Has the subproject been screened against the list of ineligible activities?
+If yes, proceed.
+If no, screen the sub-project using question 1-3 in the below table.

-Yes No

-Will the Sub-project:

-1 has potential to cause any significant loss or degradation of critical natural habitats whether directly or indirectly?

-2

-could affect forest and forest health?

-3 could affect forest and forest health? could affect sites with archeological, paleontological, historical, religious, or unique natural values?

-3 could affect sites with archeological, paleontological, historical, religious, or

-could affect sites with archeological, paleontological, historical, religious, or unique natural values?
-If the answer to any question from 1-3 is "Yes", the sub-project is ineligible for T
+Yes No Will the Sub-project: 1 has potential to cause any significant loss or degradation of critical natural habitats whether directly or indirectly?
+2 could affect forest and forest health?
+3 could affect sites with archeological, paleontological, historical, religious, or unique natural values?
+If the answer to any question from $1-3$ is "Yes", the sub-project is ineligible for H -EQIP support.